Clinton-Nyaore/Web3Clubs-Goats-CV/readme.md

 ## Prerequisites

-Before running the Live Object Detection web application, ensure you have the following prerequisites installed on your system:
+Before running the web application, ensure you have the following prerequisites installed on your system:

 - Python 3.10
 - pip (Python package manager)